samuelgbrown/BikeLights_Arduino/README.md

 # BikeLights_Arduino

 "BikeLights" is a system to generate speed-sensitive light patterns on the edge of a bike's wheel.
+It uses an Android device to design a pattern, and an Arduino system to display it on the wheel.

 TODO:  Link to video